syncfusion-content/uwp-docs/uwp/Pdf-Viewer/How-to/Enable-disable-undo-redo.md

 # Support to disable the undo and redo operations

-The undo operation using both the `UndoCommand` and keyboard short cut Ctrl+Z can be enabled or disabled using the `IsUndoEnabled` property.
+The undo operation using both the `UndoCommand` and keyboard shortcut Ctrl+Z can be enabled or disabled using the `IsUndoEnabled` property.
 The default value of this property is true.
 {% tabs %}
 {% highlight c# %}